THE IMPORTANCE OF USING SOCIAL MEDIA FOR SMALL BUSINESS OWNERS

 Choose which social media platforms you are on wisely!

 Don’t just jump on all social media platforms and start posting.
 Think about where your ideal customer is likely to be and then choose one or two of those platforms.
-Don’t spread yourself too thinly.
+Don’t spread yourself too thin.
 If you only have time to concentrate on one platform, then do that and do it well, rather than doing two platforms averagely.
 Each platform will need slightly different content, so bear this in mind when working out how many social media platforms you want to commit to.

 To build a good following and have good engagement on your posts you must be consistent and post regularly.
 Don’t think that getting good engagement is something you can achieve ‘overnight’.
 You need to be in this for the long haul.
 Plan ahead, which is where a good scheduler comes into play.
 Facebook has its own scheduling tool, and there are free versions for Hootsuite, Buffer and Planoly, to name just a few.
 With a little bit of research, you will find a tool that suits you and the social media platforms you want to post to.
 You could even use a spreadsheet to plan out your posts.